 3 egg yolks

 250ml thick coconut milk, extracted from 1 grated coconut

 1. Over low fire, fry the cornflour, arrowroot flour and pandan leaves in a wok until the flour is light and doesn’t stick to the side of the wok.
 This takes about 30 minutes.
 Leave flour to cool overnight.

 2. Whisk egg yolks and caster sugar until very thick and add 250ml of coconut milk slowly (you may not need to use all the milk).
 Then add flour (you may not need to use all the flour) and knead to form a soft pliable dough.
 Takes about 5 minutes.

 3. Dust a wooden kuih bangkit mould with the remaining flour.
 Place dough and press into each of the designs on the mould.
 Trim off the extra dough with a spatula.
 Knock the mould gently against the table to remove the cookies.

 4. Place kuih bangkit on lined baking trays.
 Bake at 150OC (350OF) for 10-20 minutes.
 If you prefer pale white kuih bangkit, bake for 15 minutes.
-If you prefer aromatic and crisp cookies, then bake it until just turning brown.
-Let it cool on wire rack before storing in air-tight containers.
+If you prefer aromatic and crisp cookies, then bake them until just turning brown.
+Let it cool on a wire rack before storing it in air-tight containers.